 Research has shown that Viking shields are delicate and susceptible to damages caused by arrows, axes, and swords.
 Originally, the shields had an animal skin cover that would shrink when it dried, rendering them more robust.
 This adaptation made Viking shields more resistant to splitting.
 Thus it allows the use of relatively thin pieces of wood, resulting in lightweight shields that were still strong and protective.

 In addition to waterproofing with oil, Vikings also opted for leather covers for their shields.
 They weighed between 7kg and 10kg.

 A second interesting fact is that a Norseman shield covered most of a warrior's body, leaving only the head and legs exposed.
 Due to this, many Viking warrior remains exhibit evidence of head and leg wounds.

 What is the Viking shield name?

 The shield was the primary defensive weapon of the Vikings.
-Due to its round shape, it was referred to as rönd.
+Their round shape earned them the name rönd.
 The shields measured approximately one yard in width

 Where can I find Viking shields for sale?

-Drakka Viking Shields offer a large range of carved, plank and smooth Viking shields that you can use for decoration, as a gift, or for larping and other reenactment activities.
+Drakka offers a large range of carved, plank and smooth shields.
+You can use them for decoration, as a gift, or for larping and other reenactment activities.

 Do you offer Viking shield kit?

-Drakka Viking Shields only sell handmade shields that are already assembled.
+Drakka offers only pre-assembled handmade shields for sale.
 We do not currently sell separate pieces or kits.
 For any other information, feel free to contact us at firstname.lastname@example.org